MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 .. warning::

-   * If the update of the dirty area is not performed, the next call to `Display.flush()`_ will not call the ``LLUI_DISPLAY_IMPL_flush()`` function.
-   * If the drawing status is not set to the Graphics Engine, the global VEE execution is locked: the Graphics Engine waits indefinitely for the status and cannot perform the next drawing.
+   If the drawing status is not set to the Graphics Engine, the global VEE execution is locked: the Graphics Engine waits indefinitely for the status and cannot perform the next drawing.

 GPU Synchronization
 -------------------